 If you’ve known me for any length of time, you know that Halloween is one of my favorite holidays.
 I love dressing up and getting into character, if even for just the night!

 And even if you do get store-bought there’s still a trick I use to make that costume my own.
 I usually will hand-make my own accessories to enhance it.
 Accessories are the key, people!
+Making use of SFX Makeup also helps in creating the scary look.
+You could, for instance, get some fake teeth and prosthetics to make it look as real as possible.
+These are in fact very useful when you’re thinking of dressing up as a ghost or a devil.

 It also ensures that even if someone else at the party has the same costume, yours will be different and it won’t be A-W-K when you run into each other…